GIngleby16/LogMXNetBeans/README.md

 # LogMXNetBeans
 LogMX GotoSource NetBeans Plugin

+## How to Install Plugin in NetBeans

+Download the two NBM files marked as "Latest NBM Release"

+* net-ingleby-logmx-plugin.nbm
+* net-ingleby-logmx.nbm

+Go to Plugins/Downloaded/Add Plugins to install.

+See the WIKI for help using the plugin.

 ## What is Log MX?

 LogMX is an intuitive and cross-platform tool, for developers and administrators analyzing log files.